 In February 2016, FASB issued ASU No. 2016 02, Leases, which will supersede the current lease requirements in ASC 840.
 The ASU requires lessees to recognize a right of use asset and related lease liability for all leases, with a limited exception for short term leases.
-Leases will be classified as either finance or operating, with the classification affecting the pattern of expense recognized on the balance sheet.
+Leases will be classified as either finance or operating, with the classification affecting the pattern of expense recognizion in the statement of operations.
+Currently, leases are classified as either capital or operating, with only capital leases recognized on the balance sheet.
 The reporting of lease related expenses in the statements of operations and cash flows will be generally consistent with the current guidance.
 The new lease guidance will be effective for the Company's year ending December 31, 2020 and will be applied using a modified retrospective transition method to the beginning of the earliest period presented.
 The effect of applying the new lease guidance on the consolidated financial statements is expected to be minimal due to current and future lease obligations being immaterial.